Program Details

 Application Review Process

 After your application checklist is complete, your application is reviewed by our program team.
 You will be notified of an acceptance decision by email.
-If accepted, you will have two weeks to confirm your spot on the program.
+If accepted, you will have 2 weeks to confirm your spot on the program.
 Once confirmed, you will have additional required forms to complete before participating in the program.
 If you decide not to continue with the application process, log into the online application system and submit a Cancel Request.

 After You Apply